maak-tn/official-website/README.md

-# official-website
+# Diva Software

-Official website for MAAK
+The official website for MAAK CORP SUARL.

+Built using
+- Reactjs
+- NextUI
+- TailwindCss